-3 Areas in which all or most students are required to complete some course work prior to graduation:
+E3 Areas in which all or most students are required to complete some course work prior to graduation:

-WOLK DITOL TO GLAUGATION.
+Work prior to graduation.

 E3 Arts/fine arts

 E3 Computer literacy

 E3 English (including composition)

 E3 Foreign languages

 E3 History

 E3 Humanities

 E3 Mathematics

 E3 Philosophy

 E3 Sciences (biological or physical)

 E3 Social science

 E3 Other (describe): Х

-Students must pass three writing-intensive courses, each taken a different semester.
+Students must pass three writing-intesive courses, each taken a different semester.
 The writing requirement must be completed by the end of the junior year.
-Students must demonstrate facility in quantitative and symbolic reasoning by completing one or more courses in each of the following areas: Statistical Analysis, Mathematical Representation, and Logc and Symbolic Reasoning.
+Students must demonstrate facility in quantitative and symbolic reasoning by completing one or more courses in the following areas: Statistical Analysis, Mathematical Representation, and Logic and Symbolic Reasoning